 As a daycare provider you want to have smooth sailing as much as possible.
 With all the responsibilities and hats you have to wear, you don’t want to be taking care of gossip.
 However, situations with daycare center staff gossip come up.

-And whether it’s something large or small, some providers can experience their staff getting derailed a bit into chit-chat and gossip about fellow employees.
-Daycare center staff gossip can cut down on productivity and it can decrease trust between staff and overall morale.
-There can also be situations that arise with staff chatting a bit too openly with parents about other parents or kids’ behavior.
+And whether it’s something large or small, owners can witness their staff getting derailed by a bit of chit-chat and gossip about fellow employees.
+It can cut down on productivity and decrease trust between staff, and the overall morale.
+There can even be situations that arise with staff chatting a bit too openly with parents about other parents or kids’ behavior.

 Don’t let daycare center staff gossip fester: face it head-on!

 If things are getting snippy, call a meeting in your office and bring up the subject directly.
 Does somebody have an issue with someone else and it’s creating a chain-reaction of gossip and bad feelings?
+What is the background of the issue and can you help?
 Get it out in the open and deal with it.
-Make it clear that if trash talk continues dismissal (being fired) may result.
+If the gossip persists, make it clear that a dismissal (being fired) may result.

 Some small talk is fine — but trash talk isn’t …

 Encourage employees to support each other instead

 Author: Hopping In Blog

-Sholom Strick is an expert on the business of running daycare centers and founder of Hopping In, a tool that helps daycare centers earn more when children are absent.
+Sholom Strick is an expert on the business of running daycare centers and founder of Hopping In, a tool that helps childcare centers and family daycare providers fill unused spots.